royyandzakiy/clasp-boilerplate/README.md

 8. press run ▶️ in the Apps-Script console (don't forget to refresh the page beforehand!)

+---

 ## Testing 🩺
 ### Preparing for testing
-- for all modules developed in app script expected to be tested, you must add the line below
+- all modules developed in app script expected to be tested, needs to add the lines below
     ```javascript
     // src/module_name.js
     // ...